engmaykowmenezes/Manipulate-walls---FreeCAD/README.md

 # Manipulate-walls---FreeCAD
-Macros criadas com Python para automatizar a manipulação de paredes arquitetônicas no FreeCAD
+Macros created with Python to automate the manipulation of architectural walls in FreeCAD